 CAREER SUMMARY

-He served as Vice Chairman of the University Grants Commission (UGC) from 2001 to 2006 and held the presidency of both the Institution of Engineers Sri Lanka (IESL) in 2002 and the Chartered Institute of Logistics and Transport (CILT) in 2004.
-He also led two World Bank-funded higher education projects from 2004 to 2014.
+Beyond academia, Professor Ratnayake has made visionary contributions to national policy and professional bodies.
+He served as Vice Chairman of the University Grants Commission (UGC) and was President of the Institution of Engineers Sri Lanka (IESL.)
+He also held the presidency of the Chartered Institute of Logistics and Transport (CILT.)

 HONOURS AND AWARDS